LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 **SQL table attributes**

+.. _SQLTables:
 While the spatial selection that the tool carries out is over the entirety of the SQL table selected by the user, subsets of this data can be written out using the SQL table attributes.
+The details of these tables are held in the ``<SQLTables>`` node.

-For each data layer that should be included in the extracts, a new child node is created that has the name of the layer (e.g. ``<AllSpecies>``).
-This is a user-defined name used to an identify individual subset, and the same name should be used in the 'Files' column in the partner layer.
+For each subset that may be included in the extracts, a new child node is created that has the name of the layer (e.g. ``<AllSpecies>``).
+This is a user-defined name used to an identify individual subset, and the same name should be used in the `Files`_ column in the partner layer.
 A simple example of an SQL layer definition with limited attributes is shown in :numref:`figXMLExample`.

 .. _figXMLExample: